 7. Be concise

+Be as succinct as possible when writing on your topic.
 Avoid complex language and use short sentences.
 People skim on social media, so punchy posts tend to work better than long paragraphs.

 8. Avoid sales-driven messaging